 Every classroom has a variety of technology for student use.
 Two interactive whiteboards, a document camera, and sound system are available in all classrooms.
-Students in grades 1st-5th have one-to-one Chromebooks, and TK/K have ipads.
+Students in grades 2nd-5th have one-to-one Chromebooks, and TK/K have Ipads.
 All TK/Kindergarten-5th grade teachers participate in ongoing professional development in technology integration.
-Every teacher has a laptop.
-We also have a 3D Printer for STEM lessons and student projects.

-SMMUSD has policies for student use of the Internet and of school technology resources.
+Every teacher has a laptop.SMMUSD has policies for student use of the Internet and of school technology resources.
 All students and parents must review and sign this policy annually and failure to respect technology use guidelines may result in suspension of a student's privileges to use school technology resources.
 The Internet is a valuable educational tool and is used for instructional purposes only at school, always in a purposeful, guided and supervised manner.
 Unsupervised "surfing", checking e-mail, or checking personal pages in on-line communities are not allowed.
 A privacy filter is installed on the internet district-wide.